Not All Self-Help Resources Live Up to the Hype. Here's How You Can Tell the Good from the Bad.

 Not to sound too bitter, I should clarify that there is a time and place for having a clear framework for your goals, the Law of Attraction, and embracing philosophical perspectives.

 To borrow a quote from The Elder Scrolls IV: Oblivion, these resources often end up being all flash and no fury.

 And yet, between these repackaged versions of the same information, you can sometimes find a few gems.
 Occasionally you’ll find something that manages to be well-researched without being pedantic.
 Resources do in fact exist that encourage you to transfer your learning into action.
 They’re practical, straightforward, and don’t waste time regurgitating the same information you’ve heard from a dozen other sources.
 Brené Brown, Liz Gilbert, Sam Horn, James Clear, and John Hargrave stand out as a few of the notable names that fall into this fruitful category.
 In my experience, authors like these are the ones most likely to provide you with the fuel needed to propel yourself forward as long as you’re wary of the traps I discussed previously.

 Big Picture Living: What Makes for Good Personal Development Content?

-Recently, I’ve been focused on what I call “Big Picture Living,” which is also the title of our upcoming book that will be available this summer.
-You can learn more about that project here.
+Recently, I’ve been focused on what I call “Big Picture Living,” which is also the title of our book, which is available now!
+You can order your copy here..